 - Find a way to relax.
 For some people, meditation helps.
 For others, the thought of meditation makes them anxious.
 It doesn’t matter which calming activity you choose, just choose one and devote a few minutes to it daily.

 - Take breaks.
 During your day, be sure to schedule yourself time away from your computer, your work environment and even your family.
 That time allows you to decompress and refocus.

 - Eat a balanced diet.
 A healthy diet of fruits, vegetables, whole grains, lean proteins and low-fat dairy greatly benefits your body.
 And certain foods, such as green, leafy vegetables, blueberries, salmon and dark chocolate, can even help reduce stress.

 5. But some “coping” mechanisms can make it worse.
 It might seem like smoking and alcohol consumption help ease your stress.
 In reality, they can make you more sensitive to stress.
-Indulging your cravings for foods that aren’t so good for you or simply eating too much also make stress worse.
+Indulging your cravings for foods that aren’t so good for you, eating too much, and over doing it with television or sleep can make stress worse.

 Not sure if what you’re feeling is normal stress?
 Talk with your doctor.
 Need a doctor?
-Find one here.
+Find a primary care provider here.